lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 Integration test improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Integration tests were added involving blobs and non-box spatial contraints.
+Integration tests were added involving blobs and non-box spatial constraints.
 Additionally, a facility to reset the empty chunk list in the czar was added, which greatly streamlines the integration tests.
 :jirab:`DM-991,DM-2900,DM-4383`